giellalt/lang-rmg/rmg.md

 ---

 Prefixes
-Prefixes in the Traveller Norwegian language are bound to beginning of other words.
+Prefixes in the Balkan Romani language are bound to beginning of other words.

 * * *